Yakut nationalism: Period of the Russian Federation

 On September 27, 1990, Yakutia proclaimed state sovereignty (the day is a national holiday in the Republic of Sakha).
 In June 2009, the State Assembly of the Sakha Republic was forced to adopt amendments to its constitution, and all references to the sovereignty of Yakutia were removed.
 Additionally, in 2014, the title of President of the Sakha Republic was renamed to Head of the Sakha Republic, based on a bill proposed in May 2012, with the position of vice president being abolished.

 Since Vladimir Putin came to power, the standard of living in the republic has become critically low.
 The huge public debt is constantly growing.
 At the same time, a huge amount of diamonds and oil is mined in Yakutia.
 The Yakut language has come under threat from Russian federal authorities to be removed from mandatory teaching in schools, which has led to protests.
 However, it is still mandatory to learn in Yakutia.

 In 2017, the Sakha people came out to a rally in defense of Yakutia's subsoil resources.
 The action, organized by the Somogo Kuus (United Force) NGO, was attended by over 1,500 people.

 In the spring of 2019, Yakut shaman Alexander Gabyshev, together with like-minded people, went on a hike to Moscow to conduct a "rite of expulsion of Putin".
 The hike caused a great resonance in the press.
 A mass protest action was held in Chita in support of the shaman.
 Alexander Gabyshev was detained a few weeks later on the border of Buryatia and Irkutsk region.
 He was sent to a psychoneurological dispensary, and later opened a criminal case allegedly for calls to extremism.
 The police also detained the shaman's supporters.

-In 2022, the Yakut activist Aikhal Ammosov was tried three times already: for anti-war graffiti he was fined under the article on hooliganism.
-For the inscription "Yakutia will be free" on the CPRF banner "100 Years of the Yakut Autonomous Soviet Socialist Republic" he was fined 1500 rubles.
-The next trial was held under a criminal article: Ammosov was accused of "discrediting" the Russian army for the inscription "No to War" in Russian, Yakut and English.
-After his arrest, he was kept in an isolation center for five days.
-According to Aikhal, he was threatened with a gun and tasered.
-Fearing for his life, the activist was forced to move to Kazakhstan, but he was kidnapped by unknown persons.
-Ammosov's acquaintances reported that in recent days he had been receiving attention from Kazakh law enforcement officers.